Spain loses 20% of its economy if Catalonia splits

 Kathleen Brooks, the research director at City Index, said a referendum win for the separatists could cause the euro to decline by as much as 5%.

+The European currency was down about 0.3% against the dollar in morning trading in Asia on Monday.

-However, even a decisive "yes" vote is unlikely to result in Madrid or the EU recognizing Catalonia as "independent."
+A decisive "yes" vote is unlikely to result in Madrid or the EU recognizing Catalonia as "independent," according to experts.

 "The Catalan government will instead attempt to use a positive referendum result to increase its leverage in future negotiations with the Spanish government," said Laurence Allan of IHS Markit.